-Once you are clear about number of minimum posts and posting schedule you would be following, now work on point 1 (Content and relevancy) and create a schedule based on your content planning.
-This will not only help you to publish your content in timely manner, but it will also ensure that you stick to your niche, and live up to your readers expectations.
+Once you are clear about the number of minimum posts you wish to publish in a given time-frame and the posting schedule you will be following, it is time to work on content and relevancy, and complete a schedule based on your content planning.
+This will not only help you to publish your content in a timely manner, but it will also ensure that you stick to your niche, and live up to your readers’ expectations.

-By being consistent with your blog, here are few direct advantages which you will be getting:
+By being consistent with your blog you will find the following advantages:

-- SEO: Search engine bots will know when to crawl your blog (If you follow timely publishing of your post), and your new content will be quickly indexed in search engines.
+- SEO: Search engine bots will know when to crawl your blog (if you follow timely publishing of your posts), and your new content will be quickly indexed by search engines.

-Do let me know how you are following the mantra of consistency on your blog?
-If you have any additional tips or ideas to share, feel free to let me know via comments.
-If you enjoyed reading this, do consider sharing it on Facebook and Google plus.
+Let me know how you are following the mantra of “be consistent” on your blog.
+If you have any additional tips or ideas to share, feel free to let me know via the comments section below.